BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 i'm not giving an other minus but i had to re-run tests one more time: this time because of an exclamation mark in the string - that i did not notice before!

 \- I have decided that i am not going to kick the dead horse any longer.
 Yes, TDD is "supposed" to perform better on big, and complex projects, so i should give it a chance...
-But to me at least it is proven without a doubt, that (if I'm doing it) TDD **done wrong**, is bad, and it gets much worse over time. - Which aligns perfectly with my experience on big projects that enforced it.
+But to me at least it is proven without a doubt, that (if I'm doing it) Mockist TDD is bad, and it gets much worse over time. - Which aligns perfectly with my experience on big projects that enforced it.
+Just a note that i can imagine that for certain teams, forcing mockist TDD can lead to slightly better code quality, if otherwise developers would write spagetti code.
+So it can teach/guide developers to something better.
+But after that, it is just burden.
+And yes, you can use techniques to make mockist style slightly less agonizing, by using mocking frameworks, dependency injection techniques, and inventing clever tricks to make tests prettier.
+But i see these as bandaids to a serious problem.
 **ELIMINATED**

 ### Notes regarding TDD and Simple: